top of page

 OTHER PARTS OF MEDICARE ARE MANAGED BY PRIVATE INSURANCE COMPANIES THAT ARE OBLIGATED TO FOLLOW THE RULES AND GUIDELINES SET FORTH BY MEDICARE

-Supplemental (Medigap) policies help pay Medicare out-of-pocket co-payment, coinsurance, and deductible expenses.
+• Supplemental (Medigap) policies help pay Medicare out-of-pocket copayments, coinsurance, and deductibles.

-Medicare Advantage Plan (previously known as Part C) includes all benefits and services covered under Part A and Part B — prescription drugs and additional benefits such as vision, hearing, and dental — bundled together in one plan.
+• Medicare Advantage Plan (previously known as Part C) includes all benefits and services covered under Parts A and B—prescription drugs and additional benefits such as vision, hearing, and dental—bundled into one plan.

 Most people aged 65 or older are eligible for free medical hospital insurance (Part A) if they have worked and paid Medicare taxes long enough.
 You can enroll in Medicare Medical insurance (Part B) by paying a monthly premium.
 Some beneficiaries with higher incomes will pay a higher monthly Part B premium.
 To learn more, read: